icshwi/e3-ads/README.md

 ADS_MODULE_TAG:=7df1d60
 ADS_MODULE_VERSION:=7df1d60
 ```
-* Patch is needed to compile ADS into shared lib.
+* A patch file is needed to compile ADS as a shared lib.

 ```
 make adsvers